serhii56465/py-todo-list/README.md

    - Tag list page
     the sidebar should be on all pages.
 2. Todo list which is a list of tasks.
-   - Tasks should be ordered from newest to oldest
+   - Tasks should be ordered from `not done` to `done` and from newest to oldest
    - All task information should be displayed.
    - There should be a button to add a new task.
    - For each task add links for updating and deletion.